SimplyDo/chessAPP/README.md

 dxc4.com Demo Client App
 ========

-A rich chess client based on the [dxc4 chess api](http://apidocs.dxc4.com/dxc4).
+A rich chess client based on the dxc4 chess API available at http://api.dxc4.com (see [interactive documentation](http://apidocs.dxc4.com/dxc4))

 See it in action at: http://dxc4.com/